GovTechSG/TechBiz-Documentation/create-subscription-acc/request-for-techbiz-account.md

-## Step 3: Select SGTS Services for subscription
+## Step 3: Select SGTS Products for subscription

 In **Select product(s)**, choose the required **SGTS Service(s)** and click **Next**.